 Key Stage 5

 We offer A Levels in all three Sciences and our results are excellent.
-We also offer BTEC Level 3 in Applied Science for those considering a career in Science as a technician or laboratory worker.
-This qualification is accepted by many colleges.
+We also offer BTEC Level 3 in Applied Science for those considering a career in Science or healthcare.
+This qualification is accepted by many colleges and universities.

 More able students in Year 8 are invited to take part in a week's trip to Tirabad, Wales (staying at a Welsh Outdoor Pursuits Centre).
 This is part of Collingwood's Gifted and Talented Programme, designed to extend and challenge our top students.
 Here students take part in a range of tasks which extend the Key Stage 3 Curriculum.